Skeptical Commentary on

 Reasons for applying critical thinking toward the "scientific consensus" on climate change abound in the writings

-certainly worthwhile, readers may be particularly interested in the following pages (these introductory page descriptions/links might not be
+website may be of particular interest (these introductory page descriptions/links might not be

 visible in "mobile friendly" view mode):